-Whether you’re grilling inside or on a stovetop Lodge Cast Iron Griddle like us, these delicious top sirloin steak skewers are the ideal dinner.
+Whether you’re grilling inside or on a stovetop Lodge Cast Iron Griddle like us, these delicious top sirloin steak tips with skewers are the ideal dinner.
 These absolutely scrumptious bites are the perfect solution for all different diets, it’s one of those meals that is delicious for most palates.
 Since we put them together as skewers, you can also mix and match so there’s something for everyone.
 We love those easy meals that come together in no time, so all you need for this is about 25 minutes from start to finish, even including the walnut pesto!

 We hope you find this recipe to easy and approachable.
 If you have extra top sirloin steak around after making this, try this salad!
 Do let us know if there’s something on our website that you’d like to see, so we can get in the kitchen and create it!